GalactechsLLC/dg_fast_farmer/readme.md

 FastFarmer
 =====

-A lite farmer for the Chia Blockchain, written 100% in Rust, to replace Flexfarmer in mind.
+A lite farmer for the Chia Blockchain, written 100% in Rust.
 It currently supports harvesting Bladebit plots with CPU.
 Support for harvesting Bladebit plots with GPU will be added soon.
 Support for harvesting GH plots **with closed source** will also be added soon.
 NoSSD plots is not and will not be supported.

 FastFarmer works with all pools (NFT) and OG plots.